Demonicious/NASMx86-Examples/README.md

-# x86-Assembly
+# x86 Assembly is Cool.

-Just a repository that holds all of the x86 Assembly code I've written out of curiosity, and interest to see things work.
+Just a few examples of how things work in x86 Assembly.
+All the things I wrote while discovering and learning things about the language out of curiosity and interest.